 The standard lighting armatures of the emergency exits, information signs and car park P5 have been replaced with LED lighting.
-In the departures lounge and arrivals hall a choice has been made for daylight-dependent lighting.
-Additionally, presence detection lighting has been placed in the offices and terminal.
+In the departures lounge and arrivals hall there is daylight-dependent lighting.
+Additionally, motion sensor lighting has been placed in the offices and terminal.

 Noise is one the most important environmental aspect of the airport.
-In order to monitor the noise, Eindhoven Airport has placed nine noise poles in the vicinity of the airport.
-These poles measure noise continuously and send data to ANOMS daily to be correlated with the flight details of civil air traffic.
+In order to monitor the noise, Eindhoven Airport has placed nine noise monitoring terminals in the vicinity of the airport.
+These terminals monitor noise events and send data to ANOMS on a daily basis to be correlated with the civil air traffic.

 Airport Noise and Operations Monitoring System (ANOMS)

-The airspace around Eindhoven Airport has approach and departure routes that must be adhered to by regular air traffic.
-When determining these routes, the location of the living areas that had to be avoided as much as possible in view of noise reduction was taken into consideration.
-In order to determine the actual routes flown and their corresponding heights, Eindhoven Airport has an Airport Noise and Operations Monitoring System (ANOMS).
+Eindhoven Airport has fixed arrival and departure routes that must be adhered to by regular air traffic.
+When determining these routes the location of the living areas, that had to be avoided as much as possible in view of noise reduction, was taken into consideration.
+In order to determine the actual routes flown and the corresponding altitudes of the aircrafts, Eindhoven Airport has an Airport Noise and Operations Monitoring System (ANOMS).

 This system operates on the basis of flight data and radar images.
-The Eindhoven Airport noise complaints data file is also linked to ANOMS.
-The system is able to render the current situation of the airspace above Eindhoven, to replay and analyse a specific situation at a later time, to link data and, finally, to generate reports.
+The Eindhoven Airport noise complaints data system is also linked to ANOMS.
+The system is able to render the current situation of the airspace above Eindhoven, to replay and analyze a specific aircraft movement at a later time, to link data and, finally, to generate reports.

 Of all flights that fall within the air traffic control area of Eindhoven, ANOMS registers routes, heights and aircraft identity data.
 In case of questions or complaints, the stored data can be queried from the system in order to get a clearer idea of what has happened in the air.

-Eindhoven Air Base has established an Environmental Hygiene Consultation and Information Committee.
+Eindhoven Air Base has established an Committee of Environmental Consultation and Information

-The committee is composed of administrative representatives and civilians that have been appointed by the municipal administrations of the municipalities of Eindhoven, Best, Eersel, Oirschot and Veldhoven.
+Administrative representatives and the community take part in this committee that have been appointed by the municipal administrations of the municipalities of Eindhoven, Best, Eersel, Oirschot and Veldhoven.
 Other representatives are from Eindhoven Airport, the airline companies, the Brabant Environmental Federation, the Ministry of Infrastructure and the Environment, and the Ministry of Defence.
 President is the Deputy for the Environment of the Province of North-Brabant.

 The tasks of the committee are:

-- To ensure that Eindhoven Air Base does not cause more noise pollution than is allowed in the legally established noise zone.
+- To ensure that Eindhoven Air Base does not cause more nuisance than is allowed in the legally established noise zone.

-- To provide the Minister of Defence and other representatives with solicited and unsolicited advice on ways to reduce noise pollution in response to, for example, complaints.
+- To provide the Minister of Defence and other representatives with solicited and unsolicited advice on ways to reduce nuisance in response to, for example, complaints.

 - To provide information and to educate the public with regard to aspects of noise and external security that result from the use of the Air Base by both military and civil air traffic.

-- To consult about measures or regulations concerning noise pollution, external security and civil co-use.
+- To consult about measures or regulations concerning nuisance, external security and civil co-use.